-Caller ID poses some challenges when contacting clients.
-If you make the call from the intern's office it will show up on the client's caller ID as "unknown" or "blocked."
+[Student therapist's name] 1190 North 900 East Provo, UT 84604 show up on the client's caller ID as "unknown" or "blocked."
 If you call from your personal phone, your own information will show up, which will give your clients access to your personal number.
 Calling from your own phone will also create potential confidentiality breaches by saving the client's phone number in your recently called list.
 The client will not have the Clinic's phone number appear in their recently called list in the event that they have a follow up question.